gpower-crypto/Residential-Parking-Mobile-App/README.md

 Usage

-1. Home Screen: This is the main screen where you can search for parking locations.
+1. Home Screen: This is the main screen where you can search for nearby residential parking locations.
 Click on a location to view details or click the "Save" button to save it.

-2. Location Selection: This screen displays nearby parking locations based on your search.
+2. Location Selection: This screen displays nearby residential parking locations based on your search.
 Click on a location to view details or click the "Save" button to save it.

 3. Parking Details: View detailed information about a parking location and get directions.